Eco-Friendly Menstrual Products

 Jade, 19, also from New York City, says that when she tells people about reusable products, “Sometimes they’re grossed out by thinking that they would have to touch their own blood.”
 But, she also says that reusable products have gotten her more in touch with her body and the natural cycles of her period.
 Jade “primarily uses the Lunette, which is a brand of reusable menstrual cup, and then will use reusable pads and pantiliners (Lunapads) as backup” in case of leaking on heavier days.

 Reusable Pads & Period Panties

 We try to dispose of our period blood so that other people don’t have to see it, but used menstrual products end up in landfills and washing up on the shoreline.
-It is difficult enough to handle the stigma and taboo of periods, but by facing the environmental impact of disposable menstrual products, I was able to talk more openly about menstruation and realize that my blood isn’t gross but that I’d been afraid of facing something that is completely normal and natural.
+It is difficult enough to handle the stigma and taboo of periods, but by facing the environmental impact of disposable menstrual products, I’ve been able to talk more openly about menstruation.
+I’ve realized that my blood isn’t gross and I’d been afraid of facing something that is completely normal and natural.

 Please login to comment on this story

 Roughly half of the world’s population menstruates during their lives.
 Unlike in years past, it’s exciting to have more options when it comes to period products because everyone has different needs and preferences.
 We all deserve a variety of choices,…